tilomlr/iotedge-industrial-service-bus/src/simple/README.md

 This section refers to the folder structure under `src/`.

-- `src/federation/deployment` contains all deployment scripts
+- `src/simple/deployment` contains all deployment scripts
-- `src/federation/iotedge` contains a RabbitMQ implementation and tests as well as deployment manifests
+- `src/simple/iotedge` contains a RabbitMQ implementation and tests as well as deployment manifests
-- `src/rabbitmq-federation` contains the Dockerfile based on the official RabbitMQ base image.
-It enables the [RabbitMQ federation plugin](https://www.rabbitmq.com/federation.html).

 ## Implementation Details